 Peter Blake’s interest in the foundation blocks of language can be linked to the exploration of childhood innocence and nostalgia that imbues his work.
 There is a spirit of sentimentality, reminiscence and innocence running throughout the portfolio.
 It is a subtly personal collection, ‘Appropriated Alphabets 2’, for example, is a bus ticket that Peter Blake collected from a trip to Utah, when visiting his daughter Liberty.
 The beautiful childlike quality is almost an evocation of a paradise lost.

-Last year the MOMA held a group exhibition ‘Alphabets/ Heaps of Language’, which brought together contemporary artists all of whom concentrate on the material qualities of language.
+MOMA has held a group exhibition ‘Alphabets/ Heaps of Language’, which brought together contemporary artists all of whom concentrate on the material qualities of language.
 The works belonged to a distinguished history of alphabet experiments that dates to the beginnings of modernism, and includes both Dada and Futurist moments, as well as a recrudescence in the late 1950s.

 Brad Faine has created an alphabetical homage to the history of art in his giclee and silkscreen print ‘Art Malarkey II’.
 The piece combines elements of the works of some of Faine’s favourite artists with an alphabet of their surnames.
 Each circular image contains two renowned artworks by abstract artists such as Joseph Albers and Marc Chagall, while the text is comprised of two alphabets, one from A to Z and the other from Z to A. The alphabet is synonymous with Faine’s structured and systematic artistic style.